ABeehive/lawfred-intelligence/README.md

 ## Insert authorisation token in workflow
 Open the imported workflow in Alfred.
-Open the Script Filter and replace @TOKEN with your Authorisation Token.
+Open the Environmental Variables and insert your with your Authorisation Token at the token variable.

 Save and that ought to do it!

 # TODO
-- [ ] Fix bug that less than 10 results won't be displayed. (has to do with the use of count function)
+- [X] ~~Fix bug that less than 10 results won't be displayed. (has to do with the use of count function)
-- [ ] Include a delay, so that api is not called for each letter that is typed
+- [x] ~~Include a delay, so that api is not called for each letter that is typed
-- [ ] Find a way that login is not required in browser for it to work
+- [x] ~~Find a way that login is not required in browser for it to work
 - [ ] Find a way to automatically generate authorisation token
-- [ ] Insert a link to all the search results in Legal Intelligence itself
+- [x] ~~Insert a link to all the search results in Legal Intelligence itself